 Leslie Strait is the Principle flute of NSSO where she serves on the board and has been a member since 1989.
-She is also principle flute and a board member of the Senior Pops Orchestra of Long Island and serves on the board of the Long Island Flute Club where she judges the annual flute competition as well.
+She is also principle flute and a board member of the Senior Pops Orchestra of Long Island, principal flute of the Island Symphony Orchestra, and serves on the board of the Long Island Flute Club where she judges the annual flute competition as well.
 Ms. Strait is a founding member of the wind quintet Principle Winds and is a member of the acclaimed Flutissimo! flute quartet.
 She occasionally performs with the Northport Symphony Orchestra and the Concert Festival Orchestra.
 While earning a degree in music performance at Syracuse University, she studied with John Oberbrunner.
 Other teachers include Allison Hubbard, Harold Bennett, and Jeff Weissman.
 She made her Carnegie Hall debut on the flute in 2005 and also performed there with the Long Island Symphonic Choral Association.
 Residing in East Northport, NY with her husband and two children, she runs a private studio.

 Janice Chen, the principal oboe of the NSSO, is a science teacher at North Shore High School.
 She graduated from Harvard University with an A.B. in History and Science and later graduated with an M.A.T. in Biology from Brown University.
 She has studied oboe with Delight Immonen of the Rhode Island Philharmonic, Lynn Jacquin of the New England Conservatory, and Jerry Roth of the New York Philharmonic.
 She was a member of the Harvard-Radcliffe Orchestra, the Bach Society Orchestra, and the C.W.
 Post Orchestra prior to playing with the NSSO.